|Handbook > Clubs & Committees > Clubs & Service|

 Music in Medicine

-This club is intended for medical students, faculty, and hospital staff with any interest in music, either through performance, or just appreciation of music, music history, etc. Our goal is to have a variety of musical performances and lectures.
-First, we plan to have monthly music open mic and coffee hours.
-Additionally, a few times a year, we would have more formal lectures and/or concerts.
-Through these activities, this club will allow for health system faculty, residents, and students to collaborate musically and professionally.
-Additionally, we plan to maintain a database of musicians in our class so that people have the ability to network and create small ensembles amongst themselves.
+This club is intended for medical students, faculty, and hospital staff with any interest in music, either through performance, or just appreciation of music, music history, etc. Events include informal jam sessions, open mic nights, lectures, groups attending local concerts, and other performances.
+Through these activities, this club will allow for health system faculty, residents, and students to collaborate musically and professionally

 Neurosurgery Interest Group